5 Places to See Glowworms in New Zealand – Paid & Free!

 After hearing and reading so much about the glowworm caves in New Zealand, my partner and I made sure to add the experience to the top of our list on our New Zealand North Island road trip.
 There are many different Waitomo caving options out there, but we decided to go with the 7-hour epic caving tour with Waitomo adventures called the Lost World Epic.

-The Lost World Epic Caving tour included a 100m abseil down into the cave and was an awesome introduction to the entire adventure.
-Then, with our caving guides’ assistance, we waded in and out of the cave waters in our wetsuits, squeezed between rocks and tight passes, climbed up rocks, and meandered through the giant cave.
+The Lost World Epic Caving tour included a 100m abseil down into the cave and was an excellent introduction to the entire adventure.
+Then, with our caving guides’ assistance, we waded in and out of the cave waters in our wetsuits, squeezed between rocks and tight passes, climbed up

-We eventually made it to a giant area in the cave where we were instructed to turn out our lights, and that’s when we looked up and saw the cave ceiling filled with these amazing star-like glowing worms.
+We eventually made it to a giant area in the cave where we were instructed to turn out our lights, and thatโs when we looked up and saw the cave ceiling filled with these fantastic star-like glowing worms.
 It was like nothing I had ever seen before, almost like we were staring up at the night sky.

 GLOWWORM TOURS IN NEW ZEALAND